luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 [qBitTorrent](https://wiki.archlinux.org/title/QBittorrent) is a fast, stable and light BitTorrent client that comes with many features and in my opinion it's a really user friendly client and my personal choice for years now.
 But you can choose whatever client you want, there are more lightweight alternatives such as [Transmission](https://wiki.archlinux.org/title/transmission).

-Install the "headless" `qbittorrent` package:
+Install the headless `qbittorrent` package ("nox" as in "no X server"):

 ```sh
 pacman -S qbittorrent-nox
 ```

-Where "nox" stands for "no X server" (the commonly used Linux display server).

 By default the package doesn't install any (service) user, but it is recommended to have one so we can run the service under it.
 Create the user, I'll call it `qbittorrent` and leave it with the default homedir (`/home`):